-dana sees the world in shapes and patterns. she translates this into her art and into her wardrobe, where recurring motifs can be found in both. she talks to us about this symbiosis.
+dana sees the world in shapes and patterns. she translates this into her art and into her wardrobe. she talks to us about this symbiosis.

 what do you do outside of beacon’s?